makspaderin/vue-workshop/README.md

 ### Run a Node.js development server

-To run a rudimentary development server, run
-`npm run dev`.
+To run the theme in a more rudimentary Node.js development server, run `npm run dev`.
 This server includes a hot-reload-mechanism, which automatically updates the browser with the edits made to the theme.
-Thus, it can be used to quickly iterate changes to the theme.
-However, as described in the *Deploy to local Cloubi 2 instance* -section, this method should **not** be the only method of testing the theme.
+Thus, it can be used to quickly iterate changes to it.
+However, it is strongly advised to test the theme against a real Cloubi server and its APIs (as described in *Deploy to local Cloubi 2 instance*), as the Node.js development server does **not** fully represent the real server behaviour.
+It uses dummy implementations of the Cloubi APIs instead.

 ### Customizing the theme